GallowayLabMIT/protocols/docs/protocols/tc/virus/virus_safety.rst

 When working with virus, we use disposable sleeves and double gloves.
 The proper order to put on your PPE is first, your lab coat, then your first pair of gloves, then sleeves, then the second pair of gloves.

-For BL2 virus, you can reuse your sleeves through a whole virus production, but **only** if you check for any droplets.
+For BSL2 virus, you can reuse your sleeves through several days of a whole virus production, but **only** if you check for any droplets.
 Swap sleeves if you got virus on your gloves, as the sleeves may be contaminated.
 For any BSL2+ virus, dispose of sleeves upon completion of BSL2+ work each day.

 Virus protocols
 ===============
 We have specific virus procedures in place, which change the way that we work in TC to protect us.
-You should treat virus-infected cells or media using virus protocols until **both** two days and three media changes have passed.
+You should treat virus-infected cells or media using virus protocols until **both** three days and two media changes have passed.

 BSL2+ work requires additional protocols that will be highlighted at each step.
 Work involving human-infectible viruses, even